The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 • Drive Time: 14 hours

-How to use this map – Use your fingers (or computer mouse) to zoom in and out.
+How to use this interactive Andalucia road trip map – Use your fingers (or computer mouse) to zoom in and out.
 Click or touch the icons to get more info about a place, and click the arrow in the box top left to open the index.
 To add to your own Google Maps account, click the star next to the title of the map.

 Make sure you have travel insurance you can trust when visiting Spain.
 We recommend True Traveller for their 5-star TrustPilot reviews, variety of cover options, best activities cover as standard, great prices, and excellent service.

-1. Málaga
+Málaga

-Malaga has lots to do with a lively city centre busy with bars, restaurants, cafes, and people.
-Don’t be put off by the high-rise buildings and billboards, look beyond and you will find a charming and historic city famous for its warm welcome.
+Malaga has lots to do with a lively city centre busy with bars, restaurants, cafés, and people.
+Don’t be put off by the high-rise buildings and billboards; look beyond, and you will find a charming and historic city famous for its warm welcome.

 In regal Malaga’s old town, you’ll find La Alcazaba, an ancient fortress dating back to the 700s, as well as the cathedral and several pretty churches.
 Another must-see is the Mercado de Atarazana, one of the best fresh food markets in Andalucia.
-Make your way to El Bar de los Pueblos, opposite the market to the left as you face the main entrance, for fantastic and authentic tapas.
+Make your way to El Bar de los Pueblos, opposite the market to the left, as you face the main entrance, for fantastic and authentic tapas.

 Malaga comes to life on the seafront and is a popular place for Malaguenos to go for a stroll after siesta time, which is a fiercely protected custom in the south of Spain.
 Come to the seafront after 5pm and you’ll find whole families out, enjoying the sunshine and stopping for a beer and tapa along the paseo, even during the Spanish winter.

-If you’re feeling energetic after all the eating, then head into the lush hills of the Montes de Malaga to the 10th century Castillo de Gibralfaro, for a great view of the city, port, and coastline.
-From the Alcazaba, it’s a 30 minute uphill walk – if that’s a bit too energetic, the Malaga hop-on hop-off bus also visits the Castillo.
+If you’re feeling energetic after all the eating, then head into the lush hills of the Montes de Malaga to the 10th-century Castillo de Gibralfaro for a great view of the city, port, and coastline.
+From the Alcazaba, it’s a 30-minute uphill walk – if that’s a bit too energetic, the Malaga hop-on hop-off bus also visits the Castillo.

 Malaga is also the perfect base for a day trip to the stunning Caminito del Rey, the once-hidden Gorge of Gaitanes, which is deep in the hinterland.
 It’s a 50km trip to El Chorro, where the route takes you along suspended walkways through an impossibly narrow gorge – expect fantastic views, fascinating rock formations, and lots of other people!